 What is the Medicare Benefit Period for skilled nursing?

-The skilled nursing facility benefit period is the Part A benefit period and works just the same.
-There may be specific information needed about your condition to ensure eligibility for a skilled nursing facility.
+The skilled nursing facility benefit period is Part A and works similarly.
+Specific information about your condition may be needed to ensure eligibility for a skilled nursing facility.

 How To Find Medigap Plans That Cover Your Deductibles

-Give our agents a call to see which Medigap plan will make the most sense for you.
+Call our agents to see which Medigap plan will make the most sense for you.
 If you just want to compare online, fill out an online rate form to see the best plans in your area.